dmric/gsdk/README.md

 #### <%= yield :features %>

-you can specify the javascript init features you want to invoke from the view file to fill in this area.
+You can specify the javascript init features you want to invoke from the view file to fill in this area.
 For example, if you want to add feature1 and feature2 on index view page only.
 From your index.html.erb, you can specify:

 ```ruby
 <% content_for :features, "feature1 feature2" %>